Hwang Hee-chan: Wolverhampton Wanderers

 On 29 August 2021, Hwang joined Premier League side Wolverhampton Wanderers on a season long loan.
 On 11 September, Hwang scored Wolves' second goal away to Watford on his debut as a second-half substitute in a 2–0 win.
 He then got his first goals at Molineux on 2 October, as he scored both goals in Wolves' 2–1 win against Newcastle United, both strikes coming from similarly tight angles.

 On 26 January 2022, the club announced that they had activated a clause in his loan deal that would see him join the club on a permanent deal on 1 July 2022, upon the expiration of his loan, signing a contract until 2026.
 He scored five goals in his debut campaign in the Premier League.

 Hwang scored his first FA Cup goal away to Liverpool in the third round of the competition on 7 January 2023, his strike tying the game at 2–2.
 Wolves then had a third goal disallowed in controversial circumstances, the game ultimately finishing all square.
 On 30 September, Hwang scored the decisive goal against Manchester City to win the match 2–1 at home to give the 2022–23 Premier League champions their first loss in the 2023–24 season.
 On 28 October, Hwang scored Wolves's second goal in a 2–2 home draw with Newcastle United, meaning he became the first Wolves player since Derek Dougan, fifty years previously, to score six goals in the first ten games of a top-flight season.

 On 21 December 2023, Hwang signed a new long-term contract with Wolves, keeping him at the club until 2028 with an option for a further year.
 On 27 December, he scored a brace in a 4–1 away win over Brentford, becoming the third Wolves player to score at least 10 Premier League goals in one season, following Raúl Jiménez and Steven Fletcher.

 In July 2024, during a friendly match with Como 1907, Hwang reportedly heard a racist remark towards him from Como.
 Como later reported that the remark was calling Hwang "Jackie Chan", who is a Chinese actor that commonly features in Asian stereotypes.
 Hwang's teammate Daniel Podence reportedly threw a punch in defence of Hwang, which led to Podence receiving a red card.
 Hwang's team issued a statement of support for him, and filed a complaint to the UEFA.
 Como 1907 defended the remark and claimed it was not racist.

+Schalke 04 (loan)

+On 1 September 2026, Hwang signed for Bundesliga club Schalke 04 on loan for the 2026–27 season with an option to make the move permanent.